-Relevant objectives Targets and indicators Implications Co-ordinating actions.
+Document title Relevant objectives Targets and indicators Implications LOCAL Co-ordinating actions.
 Securing employment: A large workforce employed in appropriate jobs in Bradford and the city region: Increasing employability; Tackling disadvantage; Connecting people to employment.
 Promoting enterprise: More businesses, creating wealth and opportunity: Increasing business start-ups; Making knowledge work; Encouraging local solutions.
 Encouraging growth: A productive and competitive economy: Building on our strengths; Driving innovation; Supporting sustainable growth.
 Attracting investment: External investment and links generating local benefit: Improving services to investors; Supplying investment opportunities; Growing international trade.
-Shaping quality places: A location of choice in which to live, work and invest: Delivering economic hubs; Enhancing transport and connectivity: Effective and sustainable connections enabling growth: Investing in transport; Linking the city region; Connecting communities and businesses.
-Changing perceptions: A positive external image and sense of local pride: Improving experiences; Raising community pride; Co-ordinating actions.
-Securing employment: A large workforce employed in appropriate jobs in Bradford and the city region: Increasing employability; Tackling disadvantage; Connecting people to employment.
-Promoting enterprise: More businesses, creating wealth and opportunity: Increasing business start-ups; Making knowledge work; Encouraging local solutions.
-Encouraging growth: A productive and competitive economy: Building on our strengths; Driving innovation; Supporting sustainable growth.
-Attracting investment: External investment and links generating local benefit: Improving services to investors; Supplying investment opportunities; Growing international trade.
-Shaping quality places: A location of choice in which to live, work and invest: Delivering economic hubs; Generating vibrant centres; Enabling development.
+Shaping quality places: A location of choice in which to live, work and invest: Delivering economic hubs; Generating vibrant centres; Enabiling development.
 Enhancing transport and connectivity: Effective and sustainable connections enabling growth: Investing in transport; Linking the city region; Connecting communities and businesses.
-Changing perceptions: A positive external image and sense of local pride: Improving experiences; Co-ordinating actions.
-Securing employment: A large workforce employed in apropriate jobs in Bradford and the city region: Increasing employability; Tackling disadvantage; Connecting people to employment.
-Promoting enterprise: More businesses, creating wealth and opportunity: Increasing business start-ups; Making knowledge work; Encouraging local solutions.
-Encouraging growth: A productive and competitive economy: Building on our strengths; Driving innovation; Supporting sustinable growth.
-Attracting investment: External investment and links generating local benefit: Improving services to investors; Supplying investment opportunities; Growing international trade.
-Shaping quality places: A location of choice in which to live, work and invest: Delivering economic hubs; Generating torant centres; Enabling development.
-Enhancing transport and connectivity: Effective and sustainable connections enabling growth: Investing in transport; Linking the city region; Connecting communities and businesses.
-Changing perceptions: A positive external image and sense of local pride: Improving experiences; Raising community eride;
+Changing perceptions: A positive external image and sense of local pride: Improving experiences; Raising community pride; Marketing the district.

 Document title Relevant objectives Targets and indicators Implications LOCAL Municipal Waste Minimisation & Management Strategy City of Bradford Metropolitan District Council, 2015 The purpose of this document is to set out how waste collected by the council is to be minimised and managed across the Bradford District.
 The collection and management of Bradford's municipal waste, the majority of which is household waste (Council collected wastes also known as Municipal Solid Waste - MSW) is a key frontline Council service to the public which touches every household in the district on a weekly basis.
 The quality and public satisfaction levels with this service influences many residents' view of the Council as a whole.
-The following recommendations are made: That the council fully incorporates the "waste hierarchy" into its policies and day to day activities; The council develops, adopts and maintain a Waste Prevention Plan; The council promotes strong waste reduction, reuse and recycling policies amongst its own staff, and presents itself as an exemplar for others to follow; A communications plan is developed to educate and raise awareness of waste issues generally within the district, but also recognises the need for community specific messages, or specific messages related to policy which aims to limit residual waste capacity and encourage recycling at the kerbside is adopted; An implementation plan, including enforcement practices to support the Waste Collection Policy will be required for the waste services going forward, adopting those of a high standard, such as those of Environmental Health, is a necessity; A close eye is kept on the development and performance of incentive schemes used by other councils to reduce waste and increase recycling, which Bradford may wish to adopt in the future; and Regular dialogue with the Third Sector is maintained by the council.
+The following recommendations are made: That the council fully incorporates the "waste hierarchy" into its policies and day to day activities; The council develops, adopts and maintain a Waste Prevention Plan; The council promotes strong waste reduction, reuse and recycling policies amongst its own staff, and presents itself as an exemplar for others to follow; A communications plan is developed to educate and raise awareness of waste issues generally within the district, but also recognises the need for community specific messages, or specific messages related to policy changes; A Waste Collection Policy which aims to limit residual waste capacity and encourage recycling at the kerbside is adopted; An implementation plan, including enforcement practices to support the Waste Collection Policy will be required for the waste services going forward, adopting those of a high standard, such as those of Environmental Health, is a necessity; A close eye is kept on the development and performance of incentive schemes used by other councils to reduce waste and increase recycling, which Bradford may wish to adopt in the future; and Regular dialogue with the Third Sector is maintained by the council.
 That the performance requirements based on % by weight to be achieved by 2020 to: Divert from landfill at least 80%; Recycle at least 60%; and Recover value from at least 75% of the council's collected wastes are incorporated into the council's upstream recycling strategies, and the services to be procured for treating residual waste, along with publicity aimed at reducing waste per capita and encouraging waste reuse.
 The AAP's should take account of the aims and objectives of the Waste Management Strategy and seek to ensure that the policy framework is consistent with the Waste Management Strategy.
 The SA should take into consideration the aims and objectives of the Waste Management Strategy and SA objectives / decision making criteria relating to sustainable waste management (the waste hierarchy) should be included within the SA framework.